nmolivo/case_scrape/README.md

 I'm not sure who the audience of this github repo is, but once I find out, I'll update this.
 - Are you trying to deploy a scraper? - If so, where are your pain points?
 - Are you trying to research criminal court cases? - If so, let's collab.
+- Are you interested in data visualization and hosting a dashboard? - If so, let's collab.
 - Are you curious about what happens with this project? - Feel free to "Watch" this repository.
 While data analysis and the API will be housed in a different repository, I'll do my best to keep this README abreast of any updates.

+# Next Steps
+Although I'm using AWS Free Tier resources, this costs about $30/month to run and host.
+I will soon be creating a backup of this database up and spinning it up (manually) as needed.
+Once I run out of AWS' free tier time, I think this data will cost about ~$130 to host on RDS per month.
+I am not in the business of grant writing and cannot promise my commitment to this project will continue at that price point.

+Building an API to access this data would be a great pleasure of mine but is currently done on a volunteer basis around other obligations to my livelihood.

+While I am on AWS free-tier time, I can grant read-only access to the database to anybody who requests on my own time.
+I can be motivated with gifts.

 # To scrape: